 A privileged location for the traffic

-Point-to-point traffic accounts for over two-thirds of passenger traffic at Paris-Charles de Gaulle airport. the airport is also ideally located In 2014, connecting traffic accounted for 30.6% of traffic.
+Point-to-point traffic accounts for over two-thirds of passenger traffic at Paris-Charles de Gaulle airport. the airport is also ideally located.

 The airport is also ideally located to attract connecting traffic, thus boosting long-haul traffic since Paris is less than two hours by air from all major Western European cities.